jfromaniello/mac-ca/README.md

 > rather than relying on the system's trust store...
 > [Read more][node/4175]

+This is most of the time ok, but there are cases where you might for example want to use TLS in development with self signed certificates for which you have a root certificate in your local store.
+Eg: [mkcert](https://github.com/FiloSottile/mkcert)

-This package is intended to fetch Root CAs from MacOS "SystemRootCertificates.keychain" and make them available to [Node.js] application with minimal efforts.
+This package is intended to fetch Root CAs from MacOS "SystemRootCertificates.keychain" and the user's keychain into [Node.js].

 ### Advantages